crsh/papaja/README.md

 [RStudio](http://www.rstudio.com/) or
 [pandoc](http://johnmacfarlane.net/pandoc/).
 If you want to create PDF- in addition to DOCX-documents you additionally need a [TeX](http://de.wikipedia.org/wiki/TeX) distribution.
-If you have no use for TeX beyond rendering R Markdown documents, I recommend you use [TinyTex](https://yihui.name/tinytex/).
-TinyTex can be installed from within R as follows.
+We recommend you use [TinyTex](https://yihui.name/tinytex/), which can be installed from within R:

 ``` r
 if(!"tinytex" %in% rownames(installed.packages())) install.packages("tinytex")